 Solo Exhibition 2021

-Competition Catalogue 2021 All finalists will receive a catalogue for the award printed in collotype and hand-bound by traditional binders in Kyoto, Japan.
+All finalists will have a selection of their work published in the official Hariban Award catalogue printed in collotype and hand-bound by traditional binders in Kyoto, Japan.

 Selected by each Juror, an applicant will be selected from the pool of submissions by each Juror as their nomination for the Juror's Choice Award.
 The Juror's choice award winners will receive a dedicated text by their respective Jurors that will be printed and published along with a selection of their work in the annual Hariban Award Catalogue.
 All Juror's Choice winners will also receive copies of the limited-edition award catalogue for their personal use.

-Selected by the atelier’s master printer, Osamu Yamamoto, the Master Printer’s Choice award winner will receive a dedicated text written by Yamamoto and will have an image printed and published in the annual Hariban Award catalogue.
-The Master Printer’s choice award winner will also receive copies of the catalogue for their personal use.
+Selected by Benrido CEO Takumi Suzuki, the Benrido Award winner will receive a dedicated text written by Mr. Suzuki and will have an image printed and published in collotype within the annual Hariban Award catalogue.
+The Benrido Award winner will also receive copies of the catalogue for their personal use.

 1 project per submission